golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

         - "80"
 ```

 You can specify just one port or a colon-separated mapping.
 If a single number is specified, the given remote port will be mapped to an automatically-chosen local port.
-On the other hand, specifying another number after a colon will attempt to map the remote port to this specific local port but will fail if that port is already taken.
+On the other hand, specifying another number after a colon will attempt to map the remote port to this specific local port but will fail if it is already taken.

-Once a service is launched and `dapp-runner` succeeds in starting a local proxy, it will emit a following message to the `data` stream:
+Once a service is launched and `dapp-runner` succeeds in starting a local proxy, it will emit the following message to the `data` stream:

 ```json
 {"cache": {"local_proxy_address": "http://localhost:8080"}}